 Memorandum of Wishes

-This is the document where you list specific wishes in relation to the various sections of your will.
+A memorandum of wishes is a document where you list specific wishes in relation to the various sections of your will.
 For example, if you wish to prioritise the payment of your children’s education out of your estate, this is listed here.

 Life Insurance/ Superannuation and Total Death and Permanent Disability